 - Social media paid advertising would fall under the display aspect of PPC, which again is primarily demographic and geographic targeting.

 - Retargeting is arguable the most productive part of PPC, which provides the opportunity to show the same or new ads to earlier prospects who did not convert.
-If you’re aware that prospects need to touch your brand a number of times before they’ll make a purchase, you’ll appreciate why retargeting is vital.
+You’re likely aware that prospects need to touch your brand a number of times before they’ll make a purchase.
+That’s why retargeting is vital.

 The trick is to make PPC profitable, which can be more challenging in hyper-competitive markets or for low-cost products (which requires that you lose money on the first sale, and rely on follow-up sales to make a profit).